rahulgopalbnb/education/README.md

 # education
 This repository is used for educational purposes
 <p> Have a great weekend
-# this is for the test to check further
+# This is for the test to check further
+$